lbsudo/printful-nextjs-starter/README.md

 You'll first need to setup Stripe, Printful, and Clerk before you can run the storefront locally, or deploy.

+Please also not that you will not be able to use the webhook functionality if you do not have your project deployed.

 ### 1. Setup Printful